Silverware-Games/matchy-star-gdd/README.md

 ## 2. Core Gameplay Loop

 ### Current Loop (Alpha)
-1. Select a level
+1. Select a level.
-2. Match Stars to fuel ships
+2. Match Stars to fuel ships.
+3. If ships run out of fuel it's game over.
-3. When three ships reach the destination, the level is cleared
+4. When three ships reach the destination, the level is cleared.
-4. Results → next level
+5. Results → next level.

 This loop works, but is extended by the systems below to support mastery, progression, and long-term play.

 ## 3. Core Systems

-### 3.1 Ballast System (Pacing & Difficulty Core)
+### 3.1 Ballast/Speed System (Pacing & Difficulty Core)

 **Ballast** is the single system governing pacing, difficulty, and risk.